How to Create Your First Dungeons & Dragons Character With D&D Beyond

 Each hero is fully equipped and ready for adventure.
 They come complete with a background, skills, abilities, equipment, and even suggestions for roleplaying that will help you immerse yourself in the character and navigate your way through the game.
 This option is excellent for new players, as you can experiment with traits, test different strategies, and see firsthand how the different classes and species operate in the game.

-Once claimed, the character sheets are fully editable, and you can even tweak things you want to be changed.
+Once claimed, the character sheets are fully editable, and you can even tweak things you want to change.
 Let the premade characters serve as the template for your character and adjust them to fit your intended character concept.

 Creating a Character Using the Standard Method

-If you want to really dig into your character options, the character builder's Standard method is for you.
-You'll walk through character creation step by step, selecting from the various species and lineages and classes, and even determine your ability scores.
+If you want to really dig into your character options, the Character Builder's Standard method is for you.
+You'll walk through character creation step by step, selecting from the various classes, species, backgrounds, and even determine your ability scores.

 When choosing this method, I recommend enabling Help Text if you're new to D&D Beyond so that you don't miss out on any useful features as you build your character.
 For the sake of this tutorial, I've left the option unchecked.
 Alright, now let's jump in!